eBPF Basics (Part 2)

 Note

-Instead of using kprobes, you can look into fentry, which offers a advantages over kprobes.
-It is not talked about in this tutorial for brevity (and you won’t need to use both in the project).
+Instead of using kprobes, you can look into fentry, which offers advantages over kprobes.
+It is not talked about in this tutorial for brevity (and you can choose which one you want to use for the project).

 Download the full code of this example using: